+Consideration and Adoption of Audited Financial Statements of the Company for the Financial Year ended on March 31, 2025 and Reports of the Board of Directors and the Auditors thereon:

+To consider, and if thought fit, to pass with or without modification the following Resolution as an Ordinary Resolution:

-- 1. To consider, review and adopt: - (a) the audited standalone financial statement of the company for the Financial Year ended on March 31, 2023, the reports of the Board of Directors and auditors thereon; and - (b) the audited consolidated financial statement of the Company for the Financial year ended on March 31, 2023. - 2.
-To appoint a Director in place of Mr. Jitendra Chopra (DIN: 00374945), who retires by rotation and being eligible, offers himself for reappointment.
+"RESOLVED THAT the Audited Financial Statements of the Company for the financial year ended on March 31, 2025 and the Reports of the Board of Directors and Auditors thereon, as circulated to the Members, be and are hereby adopted."

+2. To appoint a director in place of Mr. Rahul Chopra (DIN: 02724914), who retires by rotation and being eligible, offers himself for reappointment.